sechacking/DOMXSSHilight/README.md

 DOMXSSHilight
 =============

-Burp Extension in Python hilighting DOM Sinks and Hosts using DOM XSS Wiki regex.
+Burp Extension in Python hilighting DOM Sinks and Sources using DOM XSS Wiki regex.